American Turkish Society: Annual Gala

 The Society inaugurated its Annual Gala dinner in 2006 to celebrate successful joint ventures between American and Turkish corporations, starting with the 50-year partnership of Ford Motor Company and Koç Holding in Turkey.
-Our celebrations have since highlighted the partnerships of Citi-Sabancı Holding; GE and Doğuş Group; The Coca-Cola Company and Anadolu Group; Turkcell’s ten years on the New York Stock Exchange; Turner Broadcasting Systems and Doğan Media Group.
+Our celebrations have since highlighted the partnerships of Citi and Sabancı Holding; General Electric and Doğuş Group; The Coca-Cola Company and Anadolu Group; Turkcell's ten years on the New York Stock Exchange; Turner Broadcasting Systems and Doğan Media Group.
 In 2013 we celebrated our 65th anniversary with a Gala on the floor of the New York Stock Exchange.
 In 2015, The Society expanded the conversation by recognizing philanthropic and humanitarian accomplishments by honoring Hüsnü Özyeğin, Founder and Chairman of FIBA Holding and Hamdi Ulukaya, Founder and CEO of Chobani.
-Since then, The Society has honored the Endometriosis Foundation of America, Yemeksepeti, Dr. Oz, The Vehbi Koc Foundation and most recently, Mica and Ahmet Ertegun in 2021.
+Since then, The Society has honored the Endometriosis Foundation of America, Yemeksepeti, Dr. Oz, the Vehbi Koç Foundation and most recently, Mica and Ahmet Ertegün in 2021.
 As The Society’s main fundraising event, the dinner raises support for our educational and cultural programs, including scholarships, exchanges, residencies, cultural performances, lectures, and grants.